Ama in Ghana

 in Ghana is a true story.
 The names, however, have been changed to

 protect the privacy of the three main characters.

 The book is Ama in Ghana.
 It’s a story about the daily life of an African girl in a small village, a modest little book, published by the Danish Foreign Ministry.
 The pictures fascinate Inger, black and white photographs of a ten-year-old girl that cooks and takes care of her siblings.
 It’s not a real book in the ordinary sense but a ten-year-old public information document from the Danish government to educate Danes about their former African colony on the Gold Coast.
 Inger's mother had found it in a pile of old documents on sale at the local library.

 is too young, of course, to know about The Danish East India Company,

 too young to know about nineteenth century colonization and its

 bitter legacy.
-She doesn’t know that her grandfather, a
+She doesn’t know that her grandfather, my

-political science professor, works as a consultant for the Danish
+father-in-law, works as a consultant for the Danish Foreign Ministry,

 as it happened, we had no reason to be skeptical.

-weeks later, Grandpa is in Accra and talking to Danish
+weeks later, my father-in-law is in Accra and talking to Danish

 foreign aid workers.
 In a casual conversation, he mentions his

 studied each of the young women who walked by, wondering what Ama